elfanos/Kotlin-auth0-reactnative/server/README.md

 }' https://YOUR-AUTH0-DOAMIN/oauth/token
 ```

-Rember to use phiscal local ip instead of
+Remember to use a physical local ip instead of
 localhost since emaluators use local service as well as physical
 phones like Iphone 6.